kathesch/JuliaTutorial.jl/docs/src/index.md

 end
 ```

-There is a lot of syntax to unpack here, but I think it introduces a lot of unique and important features of the Julia language.
+There is a lot of syntax to unpack here, but I think it introduces a lot of important language features of Julia.

  1. `@gif` is a "macro"
  2. `for t in 0:0.5:6...end` is a "for loop"